gcallah/work/chaps/bacon.md

 from a small dataset.

 A similar way of making the same point is Bacon's comparison of his method to a road.
-If the imagery of lead and weights is used to highlight the superiority of Bacon's method to Aristotle's method of natural inquiry (which it explicitly is), the road imagery serves the rhetorical purpose of downplaying Bacon's claim to intellectual superiority.
-His method is a particular road, as was Aristotle's;
-moreover, one's ability to reach the destination is more a function of the road taken than the skill of the traveller.
-In the preface to the [New Organon]{.underline}, Bacon writes that "if we maintained that we achieve better results than the ancients while following the same road as they, we should not by any skill with words be able to avoid setting up a comparison or contest in intellectual capacity or excellence."[^40] The very title of the [New Organon]{.underline} -- that is, the replacement of Aristotle's organon -- signals that Bacon is in fact setting up a contest between himself and the ancients.
+The imagery of lead and weights is used to highlight the superiority of Bacon's method to Aristotle's method of natural inquiry; the road imagery serves the rhetorical purpose of downplaying Bacon's claim to intellectual superiority.
+His method is a particular road, as was Aristotle's; moreover, one's ability to reach the destination is more a function of the road taken than the skill of the traveller.
+In the preface to *The New Organon*, Bacon writes that "if we maintained that we achieve better results than the ancients while following the same road as they, we should not by any skill with words be able to avoid setting up a comparison or contest in intellectual capacity or excellence."[^41] The very title of *The New Organon* -- that is, the replacement of Aristotle's organon -- signals that Bacon is in fact setting up a contest between himself and the ancients.
 It is not a contest of *intelligence*, though, but of *tools or instruments*.
 The main selling point of Bacon's method is that, like any tool or labour-saving device, it can be put to good use by almost anyone regardless of intelligence.
 Bacon thus makes the success of the modern